jeong0449/FluidArdule/README.md

 The UI subsystem is also designed to tolerate temporary controller-side instability and recover gracefully without requiring SSH access whenever possible.

+### Persistent Yoshimi Runtime

+Fluid Ardule treats Yoshimi as a persistent synthesis engine rather than a process that should be restarted whenever an instrument changes.

+Whenever possible, instrument changes are performed through the running Yoshimi CLI.
+This minimizes latency, avoids unnecessary audio interruption, and preserves the responsive feel expected from a hardware instrument.

+To make reliable live loading possible, the instrument resolver always prefers existing whitespace-free local patch paths before considering the original factory locations.
+Original paths remain available only as a fallback when a full restart is unavoidable.

+This priority is intentional.
+Seemingly simpler path-selection logic can silently disable live loading and reintroduce unnecessary Yoshimi restarts.

 ---

 ## Installation / Build